IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 As the PvD Option has a new option code, non-PvD-aware hosts will simply ignore the PvD Option and all the options it contains (see section 4.2 of {{?RFC4861}}.
-This ensure the backward compatibility required in Section 3.3 of {{?RFC7556}}.
+This ensures the backward compatibility required in Section 3.3 of {{?RFC7556}}.
-This behavior allows for a mixed-mode network with a mix of PvD-aware and non-PvD-aware hosts coexist.
+This behavior allows for a mixed-mode network where a mix of PvD-aware and non-PvD-aware hosts coexist.

 ## PvD-aware Host Behavior {#host}